ABI198/AdminPanelProject/README.md

 # Admin Panel Project
-An admin panel was created for a blog application.
+An admin panel was created for a blog application .
 <br />
 <b>Technologies Used</b>
  * C#